Skip to Content

 Can You use Condensed milk instead of Whole milk?

 Whole milk cannot be substituted for sweetened condensed milk.
-Condensed milk is milk that has been reduced and has had a lot of sugar added to it.
+Condensed milk has been reduced, and much sugar has been added.
 However, you can use evaporated milk instead of whole milk.
-Simply add the same amount of water as evaporated milk; for instance, 1 cup milk and 1 cup water.
+Simply add the same amount of water as evaporated milk; for instance, 1 cup of milk and 1 cup of water.

 Is Condensed Milk better than Regular milk?